-Among distinguished GSW alumni are former President of the United States and Nobel Peace Prize recipient Jimmy Carter, former First Lady Rosalynn Carter, the late Griffin Bell, former U.S. Attorney General, and Nobel Peace Prize nominee, Jaha Dukureh.
+Among its distinguished alumni are former U.S. President and Nobel Peace Prize recipient Jimmy Carter, former First Lady Rosalynn Carter, the late U.S. Attorney General Griffin Bell, and Nobel Peace Prize nominee Jaha Dukureh.

 In 1915, Georgia Southwestern's original Administration building was engulfed in flames and declared a total loss.
 Academic Hall (pictured here before the fire) was built in 1907 and housed eight classrooms, a large auditorium, the superintendent's office and the College Cadet armory.
 Witnesses told the Americus Times-Recorder at the time that the explosion of the ammunition stored in the armory sounded like an infantry charge.
 The cause of the fire was never determined.